 Brian O’Keefe is Director of Product Management at Panopticon Software.
 He leads cross-functional teams involving engineering, QA, usability, marketing, sales, and support group to help develop and launch new products.
 Brian has over 20 years of experience in financial services and in selling software and services to financial institutions and other firms.
 Before joining Panopticon, O’Keefe was Director of Financial Analytics of TIBCO Software, Inc. He has managed an institutional portfolio at Putnam Investments where he also traded foreign currencies, futures, bonds, equities and derivatives.
 In addition, Brian held positions as Director of Sales at a leading alternative trading system (ATS) company and Director of Sales at a Direct Market Access (DMA) electronic broker.
-He brings a wealth of knowledge and skill his broad...
+He brings a wealth of knowledge and skill...
 Read More.

 Tim O’Reilly is the founder and CEO of O’Reilly Media, Inc., thought by many to be the best computer book publisher in the world.
 O’Reilly Media also publishes online through the O’Reilly Network and hosts conferences on technology topics, including the O’Reilly Open Source Convention, the O’Reilly Emerging Technology Conference, and the Web 2.0 Conference.
 Tim’s blog, the O’Reilly Radar “watches the alpha geeks” to determine emerging technology trends, and serves as a platform for advocacy about issues of importance to the technical community.
 Tim is on the boards of MySQL, CollabNet, Safari Books Online, Wesabe, and ValuesOfN, and is a partner in O’Reilly AlphaTech Ventures.